ukhsa-collaboration/ggbreak/README.md

 ![](man/img/plot-with-break.svg)

 `add_break_symbol()` can take a range of additional arguments which control the scale of the y-axis and the formatting of the break symbol.
+For this reason, you should not use `scale_y_continuous()` to format your y-axis (for example the breaks, labels, limits) – all formatting of the y-axis must be specified within `add_break_symbol()`.

 ### Example 2: line chart with break symbol and Analysis Function theme